NOTE: To Read My EU 2016 Performance Poem Paradigm Shift click here

 Mainstream science suggests that we cannot understand these things because, unlike Einstein, we are not geniuses.
 Black holes, dark matter, and all the other speculative elements of gravitational cosmology are simply too complex for non-genius minds to comprehend.
 Einstein has become synonymous with genius, and the cult of Einstein makes it almost impossible to question his theories of relativity and his mathematics.
 Yet Einstein never proved his theory of general relativity and, to this day, high school students are taught Newtonian gravity and mechanics (meaning classical gravity).

 But gravity as the driving force of the universe has come to be challenged with the space age (and the advent of new technology) and the confirmation of a force billions of times stronger than gravity.
 That force is electricity.
-The space age has allowed us to directly observe and sense (with sensors that are actually out in space) the universe in a way that has led some scientists to argue that the key to understanding objects in deep space and the workings of the physical universe is electricity (and plasma), not gravity.
+The space age has allowed us to directly observe and sense (with sensors that are actually out in space) the universe in a way that we previously could not.
+Some scientists argue that the key to understanding objects in deep space and the workings of the physical universe is electricity/electromagnetism (and plasma), not gravity.
 Continue reading